jcaldeira-iot/IoT-For-Beginners-Micropython-V2/2-farm/lessons/8-migrate-your-plant-to-the-cloud/README.md

     Azure for Students      AzureCloud   fa51c31b-162c-4599-add6-781def2e1fbf  Enabled  False
     ```

-    To select the subscription you want to use, use the following command:
+    To select the subscription you want to use, use the following command in the terminal:

     ```sh
     az account set --subscription <SubscriptionId>